ToJohansson/E-commerce-Platform/README.md

 # E-commerce-Platform

-Welcome to our E-commerce Platform project!
+Welcome to my E-commerce Platform project!
 This repository contains the backend system built with Java Spring Boot, utilizing RabbitMQ as a message broker, and PostgreSQL for database management using Docker containers.
 The frontend is developed in React with Bootstrap for styling.

 Project Structure
 The project is organized into two main parts: the backend (Java Spring Boot) and the frontend (React).

 Backend
 The backend system is structured as a microservice architecture using Java Spring Boot.
-It handles various functionalities such as user authentication, product management, order processing, and interaction with the PostgreSQL database via Docker containers.
+It handles various functionalities such as Customer, Products and Orders, and interaction with the PostgreSQL database via Docker containers.
 Key features of the backend include:

-Microservices: Each aspect of the e-commerce platform (e.g., user management, product catalog, orders) is designed as a separate microservice, promoting modularity and scalability.
+Microservices: Each aspect of the e-commerce platform (e.g., Customer, product order) is designed as a separate microservice, promoting modularity and scalability.

 RabbitMQ Integration: Asynchronous communication and event-driven architecture are implemented using RabbitMQ, ensuring efficient handling of messages and events across microservices.